Did you know?

 Photos displayed courtesy of Marcia Murray-Stoof, Regal Rouge Bordeaux, Ontario

 The Dogue is a very powerful and muscular dog, stocky, athletic, and imposing.
-He stands up to 27 inches at the shoulder and weighs 120 lbs or more.
+He stands up to 26 3/4 inches (68 cm) tall at the shoulder and weighs at least 110 pounds (50 kg) or more.
 His short smooth coat requires minimal grooming and comes in all shades of fawn to mahogany.
 He may have a black or brown mask or no mask.

 As you might expect from a dog bred for bull-baiting and bear hunting, he is a naturally dominant and aggressive dog.
 The Dogue may not be the best choice for the inexperienced or first-time dog owner.
 As well as being an excellent guard dog, he will bond to his family and is very patient with children.
 He is affectionate, calm, and balanced.
 An intelligent dog, the Dogue is a fast learner and does well with obedience training.